nikolai-shilin/node-crud-api/README.md

 ## Tests

-2 types of tests are used: Jest and Postman
+2 types of tests are used: Jest and Postman:
     - `npm run test` to start jest tests
-    - [node-crud-api.postman_collection.json](https://github.com/nikolai-shilin/node-crud-api/blob/main/node-crud-api.postman_collection.json) is postman tests file
+    - [node-crud-api.postman_collection.json](/postman_collection.json) is postman tests file

 ## API

-1. Endpoint `api/users`:
+Endpoint `api/users`:
     - **GET** `api/users` is used to get all persons
     - **GET** `api/users/${userId}`  is used to get a person by id
     - **POST** `api/users` is used to create record about new user and store it in database
     - **PUT** `api/users/{userId}` is used to update existing user
     - **DELETE** `api/users/${userId}` is used to delete existing user from database

-2. Users are stored as `objects` that have following properties:
+Users are stored as `objects` that have following properties:
     - `id` — unique identifier (`string`, `uuid`)
     - `username` — user's name (`string`, **required**)
     - `age` — user's age (`number`, **required**)